 Thus, the relevant order-two Casimir element eigenvalues of $\So(d)$:

-Note that these eigenvalues are defined up to a multiplicative constant.
+Note that these eigenvalues are defined up to a global multiplicative constant.

-Furthermore, one can obtain a theorem to deal with the cases of irreps labelled by non-standard (more than $n$ row) Young diagrams:
+Furthermore, one can obtain a theorem to deal with the cases of non-standard irrep labels, Young diagrams with more than $k$ rows:

-\begin{theorem} Fix the dimension $d=2n$ or $d=2n+1$ and let $\lambda$ be a Young diagram with more than $n$ rows, thus being a non-standard label for an $\Ort(d)$ tensor irrep $\Repp_{\lambda}$.
-If, there exists a standard Young diagram $\lambda'$ that can be obtained using the modification rules then it is true that for the fixed dimension $d$ the quadratic Casimir eigenvalues of these two are the same, that is:
+\begin{theorem} Fix the dimension $d=2k$ or $d=2k+1$ and let $\lambda$ be a Young diagram with more than $k$ rows, thus being a non-standard label for an $\Ort(d)$ tensor irrep $\Repp_{\lambda}$.
+If there exists a Young diagram $\lambda'$ which is a standard irrep label that can be obtained using the modification rules, then it is true that for the fixed dimension $d$ the quadratic Casimir eigenvalues of these two are the same, that is: